Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 Program requirements aren't the only thing you need to think about when you're planning to study in Denmark.

-There is an application process you will be obligated to go through and it has its own requirements you will need to meet.
+There is an application process you will be required to complete, and it has its own requirements.
 We've listed the requirements for you below.
 Keep in mind we have written this guide with the US student in mind; requirements may differ for students of other nationalities.

 Please note: You should always get actionable information directly from official sites like the Danish Embassy or trusted partners (such as visa processors).
 Official sites will have the most up-to-date and accurate information.

 Applying for residency to study abroad in Denmark is essential to your trip.
-Without it, you will not be allowed to study for a year on Danish soil.
+Without it, you won't be allowed to stay a year in Denmark for your studies.

 To apply, you will need to start by creating a case order ID on the official New to Denmark website.